zeplin/zeplin-extension-documentation/README.md

 Zeplin extensions are JavaScript modules that generate code snippets from various design elements.
 All code snippets you interact with in Zeplin are generated using extensions and they're curated at [extensions.zeplin.io](https://extensions.zeplin.io).

-If you're interested in developing your own Zeplin extension, you are at the right place.
-This documentation covers the basics of building one along with a tutorial and discusses their capabilities.
+If you're interested in developing your own Zeplin extension, this documentation covers the basics of building one along with a tutorial and discusses their capabilities.

 Ping us at [extensions@zeplin.io](mailto:extensions@zeplin.io) if you'd like us to publish your extension at [extensions.zeplin.io](https://extensions.zeplin.io) or if you have any questions—we'd love to hear what you're building!